 They moved away to butterfly land, where dreams are sprinkled by the man of sand.

-Her love and her soared high above, basking in one perfect love.
+With wings spread wide, they hovered above, basking in one perfect love.

 The Fairy’s job was weaving dreams, but she grew tired of human schemes.